zqubit/334f21/Warmup2/README.md

 You will write your code in the above two files.

 As for other files in the repo, you don't have to worry about them in this assignment.
-They may appear in future assignments/projects.
+They may appear in future assignments.

 ## Programming
 After you fork this repo, the first thing we suggest is to run command `cargo test` to see whether the code is compiling on your machine.
 (If compiling has error, please check the version of cargo to be the latest stable.)
 If the compiling is successful, you will see something like this: